Our Visit To Cong Abbey Ruins In Ireland

 Our bike ride on Inishmore Island

-Dun Aonghasa On Inishmore Island
+Dun Aonghasa the famous stone fort on Inishmore Island

 Frame To Frame – Bob and Jean